 We are called to encourage one another (Hebrews 10:25).
 Within the group our words need to offer hope and express our belief in the other guys in the group.
 If you are successful in getting your men’s group to open up and share, those that share will feel the immediate fear of being rejected by the group.
 We have a great responsibility to express God’s heart of love and acceptance.

 I found ending the group in prayer is especially unifying.
-This is not an open invitation to pray all the correction things we thought when people were sharing.
+This is not an open invitation to pray toward all the corrective direction we thought when people were sharing.
 The intent is to listen to God about what He wants to say to each man in the group.
 God always wants to give life (John 10:10), so these prayers should do the same (Ephesians 4:29).
 These prayers have a dual effect: it is encouraging to the man for whom we are praying and it is gives the other men insight on why God really likes this man to help us like him the same way.

 I know some of you just spewed coffee all over your computer.
 I’m sorry, but this is needed in successful men’s small groups.
 Men, especially in America, are individualistic.
 Hugs express connection, acceptance, and a general affection between men.
 For men who fear rejection or abandonment, hugs relieve those fears.
 As a leader you will create a tighter bond more quickly if you are willing to hug the men in your group.